maximuskowalski/sportSort/README.md

 - Submit an issue with examples of filenames that have gone wrong or that need handling.
 Provide an example of how something should look if possible.
 - Open a PR.
 - Submit a feature request.
+- I know bugger all about sports.
+What a season should be, when it starts.
+For now its all just hardcoded to "2022-2023" because that was the first thing that came up.
 - Chat on discord - you'll likely find me in Saltbox

 [![Discord](https://img.shields.io/discord/853755447970758686)](https://discord.gg/ugfKXpFND8)